jedisct1/dlog/README.md

 Go's standard logger is fairly limited.
 As result, kazilion alternatives loggers have been written.

 All of these are wonderful.
-They can make your logs look colorful and pretty, buffer things in complicated ways, format them for ElasticSearch, and more.
+They can make your logs look colorful and pretty, buffer things in complicated ways, format data for ElasticSearch, and more.

 Cool, but all I wanted is something super dumb, that just exposes `log.Info()`, `log.Error()` and a couple other standard levels.